 Delinquent real estate taxes as of July 31 are paid in full by the county, which assumes the collection thereof.
-No provision for uncollectible accounts receivable has been made for the City and the utilities because they have the right by law to place delinquent bills on the tax roll.

-During the course of operations, transactions occur between individual funds that may result in amounts owed between funds.
-Short-term interfund loans are reported as "due to and from other funds," Long-term interfund loans in reported as "advances from and to other funds."
-Interfund receivables and payables between funds within governmental activities are eliminated in the statement of net position, any presidual balances outstanding between the governmental activities are eliminated in the statement of net position, any the governmental activities and business-type activities are reported in the governmental statements as "internal balances".
+No provision for uncollectible accounts receivable has been made for the City and the utilities beeause they have the right by law to place definquent bills on the tax roll.
+During the course of operations, transactions occur between individual funds that may result in amounts owed between funds, Short-term interfund loans are reported as "due to and from other funds," Long-term interfund loans (noncurrent portion) are reported as "advances from and to other funds."
+Interfund receivables and payables between funds within governmental activities are climinated in the statement of net position, any residual balances outstanding between the governmental activities and business-type activities are reported in the government-wide financial statements as "internal balances";

-In the governmental fund financial statements, advances to other funds are offset equally by nonspendable fund balance which indicates that they do not constitute expendable available financial resources and, therefore, are not available for appropriation.
+In the governmental fund financial statements, advances to other funds are offset uqually by nonspendable fund balance which indicates that they do not constitute expendable available financial resources and, therefore, are not available for appropriation.